 - Run charity events, such as the Christmas shoebox appeal

-The House Captains are elected from Year 11 to represent the views of all pupils in their House.
-Working closely with the Head of House they lead House Council meetings, meeting regularly to discuss important issues.
-House Representatives are appointed from Years 7 – 10 and make up the House Council.
+Leaders are elected from year groups to represent the views of all pupils in their year group.
+Working closely with their Head of Year they lead Council meetings, meeting regularly to discuss important issues.

-The role of the House Captains and House Representatives is a hugely prestigious role to fulfill and undertake.
+The roles of the Year Leaders and Representatives are hugely prestigious to fulfill and undertake.

 Some of the job descriptions

 - To act as a role model for all students at Ormiston Sudbury Academy.